 5. Unlimited data

-Whether you decide to design your own cell phone plans with Tello or choose one of the options supplied to you, the network has some of the best cheap cell phone plans in the US, competing with the ever-popular Mint Mobile.
+Whether you decide to design your own cell phone plan with Tello or choose one of the options supplied to you, the network has some very compelling low-cost plans, competing for business in the U.S. with the ever-popular Mint Mobile.

-Tello offers flexibility, only tying you in for a month at a time.
-(In contrast, Mint's best rate requires you to commit to the wireless service for a year.)
+With one of the best prepaid phone plans, Tello offers flexibility, only tying you down on a month-to-month basis.
+(In contrast, the best Mint Mobile plans require you to commit to the wireless service for a year.)
 Using T-Mobile's network, Tello also provides 5G coverage if you've got a compatible 5G phone.

 So is Tello right for you or will you find yourself restricted with data caps?
 Read on to find out more about this cheap carrier and see whether it is the right option for you to go for.